BlueMorning/supervision_system_for_industrial_printing/README.md

 ## What the system aims at solving
 The printing industry is being challenged by the increasing price of resources like paper, ink and energy meanwhile clients are asking for lower prices.
-A part of the solution to deal with this situation is to optimise the productivity.
-One leverage to to do so is to reduce as much as possible the resources consumed as input for a same amount of output.
+One solution to help deal with this situation is to optimise the productivity by reducing as much as possible the resources consumed as input while achieving the same amount of output.

 ## What the system provides
 I have implemtented a system to help this industry to deal with this situation.
-The SGR system provides the opportunity to improve the productivity by facilitating the decision making.
+The SGR system provides the opportunity to improve productivity by facilitating decision making.
 The SGR system :
 - Provides real time production indicators to produce the required quantity and avoid wasting resources
-- Tracks the production incidents and identify the weaknesses helping the maintenance team to prioritize their actions
+- Tracks production incidents and identifies the weaknesses helping the maintenance team to prioritise their actions
-- Allows all the teams to share the same information resulting in a better communication and organisation
+- Allows all teams to share the same information resulting in strong crosse-team communication and organisation
-- Helps the decision makers to refine their strategy and choice of investment by prodviding more than 50 different PKIs
+- Assists decision makers in refining their strategy and choice of investment by prodviding more than 50 different KPIs

 ## Technical stack
 I have used the .NET stack :